About Me

 My dissertation titled: Assert This: “Philosophers Are Engineers” (A Study of Philosophical Engineering and Generic Judgments) contributes to recent debates on conceptual engineering and social group generics.
 The overarching research question of my dissertation is the following: Can the pernicious effects of generic statements such as “Blacks are violent,” “Women are submissive,” or “Muslims are terrorists” be ameliorated by applying the method of engineering in philosophy?
 I investigated the sources of the morally, socially and politically pernicious effects of social group generic statements (especially those that carry information about their ethnic or gender background) that can lead to widespread systematic patterns of violence, discrimination, (negative) stereotyping, hate speech, implicit biases, structural oppression, social injustice, etc. I developed a general methodological framework of engineering in philosophy I dub ‘philosophical engineering’, which I argued to be congenial with other, non-philosophical branches of engineering.
 I proposed implementation of a pragmatic species of philosophical engineering in order to ameliorate the pernicious speaker's attitudes about social group generics in everyday communication.

 I received a double BA and a double MA degrees in Philosophy, and Croatian language and literature from the University of Rijeka (Croatia).
 I completed my second MA in Philosophy at the Central European University (Budapest).
-I have spent considerable time conducting research as a visiting fellow at several universities.
+I have spent extended periods conducting research as a visiting fellow at several universities.
 In addition to my studies, I worked for numerous years as an editorial assistant for the European Journal of Analytic Philosophy.
 I served as a team member of the Culture of Critical Thinking, a Croatian student initiative that promotes critical thinking through short educational videos.